lordkevinmo/online_exercises/FEATURES.md

 #### General
 - [x] Users can create account and group(s)
 - [x] Users can be admin and members in differents groups
-- [x] We can have more than one admin in a group (which mean more than one person can create/correct/delete exercices)
+- [x] We can have more than one admin in a group (which mean more than one person can create/correct/delete exercises)
-- [ ] Make a calendar with a list of coming exercices
+- [ ] Make a calendar with a list of coming exercises
 - [ ] Templates for each type of question should be available to help people understand HOW to use them
 - [ ] Make a better nomenclature
 	- [ ] Consistent naming of variables